skippy-io/skippy-io.github.io/docs/tutorials/skippifying-spring-boot.markdown

 ```

 This file, together with the newly added JVM argument in build.gradle, is equivalent to adding `@Skippified` to every
 test class in src/test.
-Thanks to Skippy's non-invasive design, 5 lines of configuration changes were all it took
+Thanks to Skippy's non-invasive design, 5 lines of configuration changes is all it takes
 to skippify more than 4000 tests.

 ## Baseline: Test Execution Without Skippy